ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 # Network Security

 SystemLink connects test systems to a central server to aggregate data for monitoring and analysis.
-SystemLink uses standard tools and industry best practices to ensure the SystemLink server and test systems utilize secure networking techniques.
+SystemLink uses industry standard tools and best practices to ensure the SystemLink server and test systems utilize secure networking techniques.

-Refer to [Workspaces and Role-based Access Control](/rbac/rbac) for details users securely interact with SystemLink resources.
-Refer to [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) and [Sign on with LDAP](/ldap/ldap/) for details on security authenticating with SystemLink.
+Refer to [Workspaces and Role-based Access Control](/rbac/rbac) for details secure user interactions with SystemLink resources.
+Refer to [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) and [Sign on with LDAP](/ldap/ldap/) for details on securely authenticating with SystemLink.

-For brevity **HTTPS** is referenced for scenarios where HTTPS or HTTP could be used.
-NI recommends HTTPS for production.

 ## Network diagram

 <figure>
   <img src="../../img/network-diagram.png" width="500" />
-  <figcaption>The components and TLS protocols used by SystemLink.</figcaption>
+  <figcaption>The networked components and encrypted protocols used by SystemLink.</figcaption>
 </figure>

+!!! note
-The above network diagram summarizes connections with the following components.
-Refer to [Setting up a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/setting-up-systemlink-server/) for information regarding ports used by SystemLink.
-TLS protocols are shown where available.
+    Refer to [Setting up a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/setting-up-systemlink-server/) for information regarding ports used by SystemLink. d

 - **SystemLink App Server**:
-    - This Windows server hosts NI Web Server, the various SystemLink services, and SystemLink web applications.
+    - This Windows server hosts NI Web Server, the various SystemLink services, SystemLink web applications, and a Salt master.
     - In the *single-box* setup, MongoDB and FIS storage are hosted on the app server.
     - Refer to [Sizing a SystemLink Server](https://www.ni.com/documentation/en/systemlink/2020r4/setup/sizing-a-systemlink-server/) for details on server system requirements.
     - NI assumes users with desktop access to the server are outside of the security controls and capabilities described by this document.
 Securing desktop access to the SystemLink app server should be managed by the customer's IT security protocols.

 - **SystemLink Web app**
     - The SystemLink web application is the primary way users interact with SystemLink.
-     `https` or `https` is used to communicate with the web application.
+    - NI recommends HTTPS for all production environments.
-    - Refer to [**Web Server and TLS**](#web-server-and-tls) for details on configuring encrypted communication.
+    - Refer to [**NI Web Server**](#ni-web-server) for details on configuring encrypted communication.

-- **Testers**
+- **Targets**
-    - Testers are systems who software and configuration are managed by SystemLink.
+    - Targets are Windows and Linux RT systems who software and configuration are managed by SystemLink.
     - Software configuration occurs via the [SaltStack Transport Protocol](https://docs.saltproject.io/en/latest/topics/transports/).
-        - Refer to [**TLS for SaltStack**](#tls-for-saltstack) for details regarding how SystemLink encrypts this communication.
+        - Refer to [**Target to SystemLink Communication**](#target-to-systemlink-communication) for details regarding how SystemLink encrypts this communication.
-        - Refer to [Hardening Salt](https://docs.saltproject.io/en/latest/topics/hardening.htmlteam ) for additional resources on securing this capability in SystemLink.
-    - File, tag, test, and asset data are published to the SystemLink app server over `https`.
+    - File, tag, test, and asset data are published to the SystemLink app server over HTTPS.
-        - Refer to [**Web Server and TLS**](#web-server-and-tls) for details on configuring encrypted communication.

 - **MongoDB**
-    - MongoDB is the primary database used by SystemLink's web services and the [MongoDB wire protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) is used to interact with the MongoDB instance.
+    - MongoDB is the primary database used by SystemLink's web services.
+    - The [MongoDB wire protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) is used to communicate with the MongoDB instance.
-    - Refer to [TLS for Remote MongoDB Instances](#tls-for-remote-mongodb-instances) for details on secure access and encrypted communication.
+    - Refer to [TLS for Remote MongoDB Instances](#tls-for-remote-mongodb-instances) for details on enabling TLS communication.

 - **File Ingestion Service Storage**
     - The File Ingestion Services (FIS) can be configured to store files on either Network Attached Storage (NAS) or AWS S3.
-    - NAS uses the `smb` protocol.
+    - NAS uses the SMB protocol.
         - The SMB protocol can be configured to use AES encryption.
 Refer to [SMB security enhancements](https://docs.microsoft.com/en-us/windows-server/storage/file-server/smb-security) for details and steps to secure this transport.
-    - AWS S3 uses `https`.
+    - AWS S3 uses HTTPS.
         Refer to the [SystemLink manual](https://www.ni.com/documentation/en/systemlink/latest/data/uploading-files-to-amazon-s3/) for steps to enable S3 file storage.

 - **Data Finder**